Wednesday, 30 November 2011

 Dig:

-The good news is, that with a supportive family, cooperative doctors, my monastic practice, and Martin's book, I landed on my feet again.
-In fact, I'm better now than I've ever been, and I'm even off the meds.
-(But if it happens again, I'm back on.
+In the end, with a supportive family, coöperative doctors, my monastic practice, and Martin's book, I got back on my feet.
+I was even able eventually to stop taking the meds.
+(But if the depression comes back, I'm back on.
 Like, now.
-Get meds, brothers and sisters.
-They're undramatic drugs, no scarier than aspirin, for a sickness no more imaginary than migraine headaches.)
+Don't be afraid of meds, brothers and sisters.
+They're undramatic drugs, no scarier than aspirin, for a sickness no more imaginary than migraines.)

-And while you're up, get The Zen Path Through Depression.
+And while you're up, get a copy of The Zen Path Through Depression.
 When I needed a lot of help, this book was a lot of help.

 Topics: